Skip to content

 Manually keeping information in sync across tools is a major time burden—not to mention it risks tasks falling through the cracks and records becoming outdated as your team gets too busy for mundane data entry.
 Instead, use these Zaps to send new Podio activity directly to Google Sheets.
 Then, use Sheets to generate charts, calculate close rates, or share a simple dashboard with stakeholders who don't use Podio.

-Save new Podio actions to Google Sheets as new rows
+Save new Podio items as Google Sheets rows

 Spreadsheets are great for storing information, but they're not built for acting on it quickly.
 For a more dynamic automated system, try Zapier Tables.
 With it, you can store data, trigger automations, and connect all your organization's apps and workflows to your spreadsheet data.